wwarby/pacemaker/README.md

 # PB Seeker

-A free data field for the Garmin fenix 5x running watch designed to help with attempts at personal best times.
+A free data field for the Garmin running watches designed to help with attempts at personal best times.

 ## Release Plan
 This data field has not yet been submitted to the Garmin store.
 I will do so once I have tested it myself on a few runs.